Free-Utilities-for-Windows/WindowsCommands/README.md

 - Analyze WiFi networks
 - Download YouTube videos and optionally convert to MP3 ****
 - Port Scanner
+- Compute SHA-256 hash of a text file

 ** The `Download images from a specified URL` command saves the images to the `My Pictures` folder.
-*** The `Get temperature` command may not work on many systems due to the hardware support
+*** The `Get temperature` command may not work on many systems due to the hardware support.
 **** The `Download YouTube videos and optionally convert to MP3` command works correctly only with a specific video quality (1: 360p Mp4).

 Many commands come with its own set of options that allow you to customize the command's behavior.